Joseph Henry: Princeton

 From 1832 to 1846, Henry served as the first Chair of Natural History at the College of New Jersey, which is now Princeton University.
 While in Princeton, he taught a wide range of courses including natural history, chemistry, and architecture, and ran a laboratory on campus.
 Decades later, Henry wrote that he made "several thousand original investigations on electricity, magnetism, and electro-magnetism" while on the Princeton faculty.
-Henry relied heavily on an African American research assistant, Sam Parker, in his laboratory and experiments.
+Henry admired and acknowledged his African American personal assistant, Sam Parker, over the course of his laboratory and experimental work.
 Parker was a free black man hired by the Princeton trustees to assist Henry.
 In an 1841 letter to mathematician Elias Loomis, Henry wrote:

 The Trustees have however furnished me with an article which I now find indispensable namely with a coloured servant whom I have taught to manage my batteries and who now relieves me from all the dirty work of the laboratory.

 In his letters, Henry described Parker providing materials for experiments, fixing technical issues with Henry's equipment, and at times being used as a test subject in electrical experiments in which Henry and his students would shock Parker in classroom demonstrations.
 In 1842, when Parker fell ill, Henry's experiments stopped completely until he recovered.